TRNet: Two-level Refinement Network leveraging Speech Enhancement for Noise Robust Speech Emotion Recognition: Results and analysis

 \subsection{Effect of SNR estimation}

 In this section, we further investigate the role of the estimated $c$ in TRNet and its two variant models.
-As illustrated in Figure~\ref{fig:TRNet_snr_curve}, we conclude the following observations: \begin{enumerate} \item As expected, $c$ decreases as SNR decreases, signifying an increase in the weights of enhanced signals.
-Moreover, similar trends are noted in both matched and unmatched noisy environments, showcasing TRNet's capability to adapt to uncertain noise. \item A comparison between the two variant models of TRNet unveils notable discrepancies in $c$ for low-level feature compensation and high-level representation calibration.
-Particularly, the latter one seems to be less sensitive to the variation of $c$. \end{enumerate}
+As illustrated in Figure~\ref{fig:TRNet_snr_curve}, we conclude the following observations: \begin{enumerate} \item As expected, $c$ decreases as the SNR decreases, signifying an increase in the weights of enhanced signals.
+Moreover, similar trends are noted in both matched and unmatched noisy environments, showcasing TRNet's capability to adapt to unseen noise. \item In comparison to TRNet w/o $\mathcal{L}_\mathrm{high}$, TRNet w/o $\mathcal{L}_\mathrm{low}$ appears to be less sensitive to $c$ when the SNR varies.
+We speculate the reason is that $c$ functions directly as a linear combination coefficient in the low-level feature compensation, whereas it undergoes an affine transformation in the high-level representation calibration. \end{enumerate}